-- 1. A State Party may at any time deny an investor the benefits of this Protocol if: - a. an investment is owned or controlled, directly or indirectly, by persons of a non-State Party; - b. an investment that is an enterprise or company has no substantial business in the territory of the State Party under whose law it is constituted or incorporated; or - c. an investment has been established or restructured with the primary purpose of gaining access to the dispute settlement mechanism provided in the Annex to this Protocol. - 1.
+- 1. A State Party may at any time deny an investor the benefits of this Protocol if: - a. an investment that is an enterprise or company has no substantial business in the territory of the State Party under whose law it is constituted or incorporated;

+- b. an investment has been established or restructured with the primary purpose of gaining access to the dispute settlement mechanism provided in the Annex to this Protocol; or - c. an investment is owned or controlled, directly or indirectly, by persons of a non-State Party with which the denying Party does not maintain a diplomatic relationship or adopts measures with respect to such non-Party that prohibit transactions with the investor or that would be violated or circumvented if the benefits of this Protocol were accorded to the investor or investment. - 2.
 The breach of any provision of Chapter 4 of this Protocol by an investor or its investment shall deprive the investor of the benefits of this Protocol.